Home

 One by one, start the procession:

 One child starts it off by setting the magic stone into the pot which already has about a quart of cold water.
-Then each child pours his or her contribution into the pot.
-You complete it by pouring in the broth. cooking outdoors activities Bring the soup to a boil, then reduce to a simmer for one to three hours.
-Depending on the kids’ ages and the type of situation you have for cooking outdoors, let them help stir and otherwise be involved in the cooking at the beginning.
+Then each child walks up to the pot and pours his or her contribution into the pot.
+You or an older child completes it by pouring in the broth.
+Bring the soup to a boil, then reduce to a simmer and cover until veggies and barley are tender, possibly about 25 minutes.
+Depending on the kids’ ages and the type of situation you have for cooking outdoors.
+About half way through, and/or while checking on progress, allow kids to stir and sniff.

 Variations